-The Initiative brings together 36 SIDS from the Caribbean, the Pacific, and the Atlantic, Indian Ocean and South China Sea (AIS) regions, as well as 22 other partners including regional and international organisations, development partners, private companies, research institutes and non-profit organisations.
-Three new partners joined the initiative in 2018: the Organisation of Eastern Caribbean States, the Pacific Islands Development Forum, and the Solar Head of State.
+The Initiative brings together 36 SIDS from the Caribbean, the Pacific, and the Atlantic, Indian Ocean and South China Sea (AIS) regions, as well as 24 other partners including regional and international organisations, development partners, private companies, research institutes and non-profit organisations.
+Two new partners joined the initiative in 2019: Denmark and Caribbean Electric Utility Services Corporation (CARILEC).